ibm-cloud-docs/openshift/openshift_health_monitor.md

 <dt>{{site.data.keyword.mon_full_notm}}</dt>
 <dd><ul>
-<li>Customizable user interface for a unified look at your cluster metrics, contasecurity, resource usage, alerts, and custom events.</li>
+<li>Customizable user interface for a unified look at your cluster metrics, container security, resource usage, alerts, and custom events.</li>
 <li>Quick integration with the cluster via a script.</li>
-<li>Aggregated metrics and container monitoring across clusters and cloud providersconsistent operations enablement.</li>
+<li>Aggregated metrics and container monitoring across clusters and cloud providers.</li>
-<li>Historical access to metrics that is based on the timeline and plan, and abilitcapture and download trace files.</li>
+<li>Historical access to metrics that is based on the timeline and plan, and ability to capture and download trace files.</li>
 <li>Highly available, scalable, and compliant with industry security standards.</li>
 <li>Integrated with {{site.data.keyword.cloud_notm}} IAM for user access management.</li>
 <li>Free trial to try out the capabilities.</li></ul>